Pottery in the Indian subcontinent: Ahar-Banas culture (3000 – 1500 BCE) in Rajasthan

 Ahar–Banas culture is a Chalcolithic archaeological culture on the banks of Ahar River of southeastern Rajasthan state in India, lasting from c.
 3000 to 1500 BC, contemporary and adjacent to the Indus Valley civilization.
 Situated along the Banas and Berach Rivers, as well as the Ahar River, the Ahar-Banas people were exploiting the copper ores of the Aravalli Range to make axes and other artefacts.
 They were sustained on a number of crops, including wheat and barley.
 The design motifs of the seals are generally quite simple, with wide-ranging parallels from various Indus Civilization sites.

-Amri-Nal culture (6000 - 1300 BCE) in Sindh and Balochistan
+Amri-Nal culture (6000 – 1300 BCE) in Sindh and Balochistan

 Amri-Nal culture: Dated to 4th and 3rd millennia BC the dual typesites are Amri in Sindh and Nal in Balochistan in Pakistan.

 Amri, also has non-Harappan phases during 6000 BC to 4000 BC, and later Harappan Phases till 1300 BCE.

-Bhirrana culture (7570 - 1900 BCE) along paleo Saraswati in Haryana, Punjab and Rajasthan
+Bhirrana culture (7570 – 1900 BCE) along paleo Saraswati in Haryana, Punjab and Rajasthan

-Bhirran culture is likely the oldest pre-Harappan neolithic site dating back to 7570-6200 BCE.
+Bhirrana culture is likely the oldest pre-Harappan neolithic site dating back to 7570–6200 BCE.
 The pottery repertoire is very rich and the diagnostic wares of this period included Mud Applique Wares, Incised (Deep and Light), Tan/Chocolate Slipped Wares, Brown-on-Buff Wares, Bichrome Wares (Paintings on the exterior with black and white pigments), Black-on-Red Ware and plain red wares.